-Essays earning a score of 4 inadequately develop a position on the establishment of an annual Buy Nothing Day.
-The evidence or explanations used may be inappropriate, insufficient or less convincing.
+Essays earning a score of 4 inadequately examine the extent to which Mencken's observation applies to contemporary society.
+The evidence or explanations used may be inappropriate, insufficient, or less convincing.
+The argument may have lapses in coherence or be inadequately developed.
 The prose generally conveys the student's ideas but may be less consistent in controlling the elements of effective writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in developing a position on the establishment of an annual Buy Nothing Day.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in examining the extent to which Mencken's observation applies to contemporary society.
 The essays may show less maturity in control of writing.